cvolkmer/fhnw-web-deployment/Readme.md

 You will manually run a single Docker container.
 In production, you would create a Service (see Lab 2) to automatically run, scale and make your containers highly available.

 - Click on "Task Definitions" under "Amazon ECS" in the left navigation pane
-- Highlight the "roomreservation" Task definition and click on "Actions" => "Run Task"
+- Select the "roomreservation" Task definition and click on "Actions" => "Run Task"
 - Under "Launch type" select "Fargate"
 - In the "Cluster VPC" section, select the "Roomreservation-VPC" VPC with CIDR 172.100.0.0/16
 - You can select any public subent, for example "Roomreservation-PublicA - eu-central-1a"